Top 10 Horror Films of All Time

 Release year: 2009

-Rec” (2007) and “Rec 2” have more things in common with the classic “28 Days Later” than with traditional zombie flicks.
-While the first film was a correct use of the found footage tropes and managed to deliver some original frights, “Rec 2” makes the first time look like a trip to Disneyland.
-Populated with interesting ideas of how to utilize real time within the movie (the cops have mounted cameras) gives the proceedings a more direct realism and allows for the directing duo to craft some truly exceptional jump scares.
-Similarly, they also expand the mythology with fresh and intriguing new elements raising the dramatic stakes (and the body count).
-Oozing with supernatural atmosphere and nifty production design, “Rec 2” is not afraid to explore uncharted for the genre territory.
+Rec” (2007) and “Rec 2” have more things in common with the classic “28 Days Later” than with traditional zombie (and gory) flicks.
+While the first film was a case of using correctly the found footage gimmick, it managed to deliver some original frights, “Rec 2” makes the original look like a trip to Disneyland in comparison.
+Populated with interesting ideas of how to utilize real time within the movie (the cops have mounted cameras) gives the proceedings a direct realism allowing for the directing duo to craft some exceptional jump scares.
+Similarly, they continue to expand the mythology by presenting fresh and intriguing new elements and thus, raising the dramatic stakes (and the body count) for our pleasure.
+Oozing with supernatural atmosphere amidst its nifty production design from Barcelona’s magnificent apartment complexes, “Rec 2” is not afraid to explore uncharted for the genre territory to instill fear in the hearts of the genre fans.

 Suspense: